Effective equidistribution of random walks on simple homogeneous spaces: Introduction

 \bfparagraph{A subcritical projection theorem under optimal assumption.} We first establish a subcritical projection theorem (i.e., with small dimensional loss instead of a dimensional gain), and a corresponding subcritical multislicing estimate, both under optimal non-concentration assumptions.
 These provide a vast generalization of arguments in \cite{BHZ25} and \cite{Lin25} which manage to obtain subcritical estimates despite an apparent lack of transversality.
 In fact \cite{BHZ25} and \cite{Lin25} rely on a combinatorial trick which exploits the specificity of their framework to reduce to the transverse case.
 Such a strategy seems hopeless in the context of a general simple Lie group.
 We use a different approach, which relies on effective upper bounds for Brascamp-Lieb constants.
 The output is a very general method to obtain subcritical estimates, which has applications for walks on homogeneous spaces and certainly beyond that.

-\bfparagraph{A submodular inequality for the Grassmannian of a linear representation.} We note in passing that the weak non-concentration property required for the subcritical regime boils down, in the context of random walks, to a property of partial transversality for the random Oseledets subspaces in $\kg$, see \Cref{avoid-bad-pencil-proba}.
-This in turn reduces to a beautiful submodular property regarding Borel invariant subspaces in simple complex Lie algebras.
-This inequality is of independent interest.
+\bfparagraph{A submodular inequality for the Grassmannian of a linear representation.} The weak non-concentration property required to apply the previous subcritical estimates in the context of random walks boils down to a property of partial transversality for the random Oseledets subspaces in $\kg$, stated as \Cref{avoid-bad-pencil-proba}.
+To show such transversality, we establish a beautiful submodular inequality regarding Borel invariant subspaces in simple complex Lie algebras.
+This inequality is new and of independent interest.
 It is presented in a more general form, Theorems \ref{submod-G-F}, \ref{submod-G-F-2}, in the context of linear representations (see also \cite{EMS97, Lin25b}).

-\bfparagraph{The supercritical regime.} Subcritical estimates are not enough just yet, as they only guarantee a small dimensional loss, instead of a small gain.
-If the highest weight subspace is transverse in the sense defined previously, then this dimensional gain can be obtained by means of Bourgain's projection theorem \cite{Bourgain2010} and its generalization in higher rank \cite{He2020JFG}.
+\bfparagraph{The supercritical regime.} Subcritical estimates are not enough just yet to perform the dimensional bootstrap, as they only guarantee a small dimensional loss, instead of a small gain.
+If the highest weight subspace is transverse in the sense defined previously, then this dimensional gain can be obtained by means of Bourgain's projection theorem \cite{Bourgain2010} or its generalization in higher rank \cite{He2020JFG}.
 Unfortunately, as discussed above, transversality may fail, even for the highest weight direction.
 For that reason, we also promote a supercritical multislicing decomposition, which is looser than the original supercritical theorem from \cite[Theorem 2.1]{BH24}, and motivated by our application to random walks in \Cref{Sec-RWincrease}.
 Indeed it allows us to bypass the obstructions mentioned above by exploiting only a weak form of transversality for the subspaces $E_{v,t}$ (namely \Cref{nc-highest-weight}) and still obtain the desired dimensional increment.
 Note we do not establish an improved general supercritical projection theorem, though pursuing this direction would certainly be of interest.